LinerSu/nyu-pl-sum19-rec/Class 06/README.md

 #### Exercise
 Consider this FROM heap, assume the root pointer points to objects `A`, `B`.
-Draw the FROM and TO space after the call to `traverse` for each of the roots.
+Draw the FROM and TO space after the call to `traverse` for each of root pointer.
 To be clear, you should draw 2 heaps (each with FROM and TO space) with forwarding address pointers.
 <p align="center">
 <img src="img/exer.png" height="60%" width="60%">
 </p>